 About the Study

 Oral contraceptives (OCs) are one of the most effective, safe and widely-used contraceptive methods available to women worldwide.
 The US is different from many other countries because women need a health care provider's prescription to obtain their pills.
-One of our questions is whether women can safely and effectively use oral contraceptives without mandatory contact with a healthcare provider, that is, can women effectively screen themselves for contraindications to the pill.
-We are also interested in learning about women's experiences with the pill.
+One of the questions our study addressed is whether women can safely and effectively use oral contraceptives without mandatory contact with a healthcare provider, that is, can women effectively screen themselves for contraindications to the pill.
+We were also interested in learning about women's experiences with the pill.

-We compared the experiences of women who get their pills in clinics in El Paso to those who get their pills in pharmacies in Ciudad Juárez.
-The El Paso-Ciudad Juárez region creates a unique “natural experiment” in which we can examine many aspects of pill use, using the key variable of whether women obtain pills in the US through clinical screening or in Mexican pharmacies, where practice has been to sell many medications over the counter without prescription.
+We compared the experiences of women who got their pills in clinics in El Paso to those who got their pills in over the counter (OTC) in Ciudad Juárez.
+The El Paso-Ciudad Juárez region made for a unique “natural experiment” in which we could examine many aspects of pill use, using the key variable of whether women obtained pills in the US through clinical screening or in Mexican pharmacies, where practice has been to sell many medications over the counter without prescription.

-Our research will answer important questions about the appropriate role of medical supervision in the provision of the pill.
-In addition, this study will help us better understand the experiences of Hispanic women's contraceptive practice.
+Our research has answered important questions about the appropriate role of medical supervision in the provision of the pill.
+In addition, this study has helped us better understand the contraceptive experiences of Hispanic women in a border community, and found that many women who use the pill in this setting would actually prefer to rely on a permanent method of contraception, particularly female sterilization.

 News